rolandogdp/twitter-sent-analysis/README.md

 # Twitter Sentiment Analysis
 Team name: AntipathyGlance

 Team members: Rolando, Klim, Mengtao, Fabian

 ## How to use

 1) Clone this repo
 2) Download the twitter Datasets and extract everything in this folder.
-3) Install the python dependances ,You can install them with
+3) Install the python dependencies, You can install them with
     > pip install -r pip-freeze.txt
 >
 4) Run the HF_dataset.py
 5) Now you can run HF_transformer.py for the best models.
 6) You can also run the file baselines.py for the baselines. (you will need to create an empty 'images' folder)

-(Quick Note: When running locally or on the cluster the environemment and the paths are usually different.
-For this reason there exists an --on_cluster parameter that allows to switch between envirements.
-You will need to setup some envirement variables on the cluster:
+(Quick Note: When running locally or on the cluster the environment and the paths are usually different.
+For this reason there exists an --on_cluster parameter that allows to switch between environments.
+You will need to set up some environment variables on the cluster:
 > CIL_PROJECT_PATH

-> CIL_EXPERIMENTS_PATH  -> it is recommended to put this one on the scratch partition.
+> CIL_EXPERIMENTS_PATH → it is recommended to put this one on the scratch partition.

 )
 ### Branches
 There are 3 main branches for the final project:
-- master: This is where most of the code is, in it's final state.
-It can run all of the HuggingFace models using the HF_dataset.py file.
+- master: This is where most of the code is, in its final state.
+It can run all the HuggingFace models using the HF_dataset.py file.
 The required parameters must be provided for it to run.

 - CA-KL: You will need to switch to this branch, check that you still have the correct HF_data.txt file.
 Then you will be able to run this model with
 > python SCAL_transformer.py --cfg configs/default_gpu.yaml

-- bertTweetCustom: You will need to switch to this branch, check that you still have the correct HF_data.txt file.The you will be able to run this model in the same way as master.
+- bertTweetCustom: You will need to switch to this branch, check that you still have the correct HF_data.txt file.
+You will be able to run this model in the same way as master.
 For example:
 >  python HF_transformer.py --tag "Test Transformer" --on_cluster --train --test --amount_per_it 50000 --amount_of_data 2000000 --full_data --bs_train 32 --bs_eval 16 --n_epochs 3

 ### HF_transformer.py Usage